Zeal Deluxe Daybed

 The Zeal Deluxe Daybed is the smaller cousin of Innovation's classic Wing Deluxe Sofa.
 Like the Wing, it employs two articulating arms that enable the seating area to lay completely flat, or "fold up" to create arms or headrests.
 Instead of a large articulating backrest like the Wing, however, the Zeal has a smaller frame and employs a small fixed pillow-like backrest.

 The backrest is secured to the mattress/seat with a U-shaped steel tube that bolts onto the back of the seat.
 Much more of a chaise than a sleeper sofa, the Zeal's sleeping surface measures in a-little-smaller-than-twin-size at 79-inches wide and 29-inches deep.
-Like all Innovation pieces, the Zeal's seat is actually an IComfort mattress (their patented design), in this case, the 7" thick version.
+Like all Innovation pieces, the Zeal's seat is actually an IComfort mattress (their patented design), in this case, the 7-inch thick version.

 Over the years, the Zeal has been available in a variety of upholstery options, and in 2014 Innovation began offering their "DIY" program.
-Combined with three leg options, your choices can quickly become overwhelming!

 - Mixed Dance Light Blue (color code 525)